Everything You Need To Know about the RTO (Return to Origin) Shipping Charges

 Return to Origin or RTO is classified into four categories depending on their nature.

 - Reship immediately and expect a return.

 - Reship immediately and don’t expect a return.

 - Wait for return and cancel.

 Usually, if the recipient is not available, the courier company will make some more attempts and try to call the recipient.
-If the recipient does not respond even, the courier company marks the shipment as RTO and returns it back to the shipper’s warehouse.
-The whole return process depends on the contract between the shipper and the courier partner and in some cases the shipper may need to incur some extra costs for that.
+If the recipient does not respond even, the courier company marks the shipment as RTO and returns it to the shipper’s warehouse.

 The entire return process depends on the contract between the shipper and the courier partner.
 There is also a shipping charge levied on RTO orders, which in most of the cases is borne by the seller.
 However, if you are using a logistics partner such as Shiprocket, these charges are reduced to a minimum.